 The Holy Spirit says clearly that some saved persons will depart from faith and will be lost.
 They will preach the doctrine of devils.

-"1 Tim 5:12 Having damnation, because they have cast off their first faith."
+"1 Timothy 5:12 Having damnation, because they have cast off their first faith."
 They were saved through faith.
 Then they cast off their faith and fell into damnation.

-"1 Tim 5:15 For some are already turned aside after Satan."
+"1 Timothy 5:15 For some are already turned aside after Satan."
 They were with God.
 But now they are with Satan.
 Once saved, now lost it for ever.

-"Heb 3:12 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
+"Hebrews 3:12 Take heed, brethren, lest there be in any of you an evil heart of unbelief, in departing from the living God.
 13 But exhort one another daily, while it is called To day; lest any of you be hardened through the deceitfulness of sin.
 14 For we are made partakers of Christ, if we hold the beginning of our confidence stedfast unto the end;" Partakers with God are departing from God.
 Sin is deceitful and will separate you from God.
-Once saved, if not steadfast, will lose it.
+Once saved, but if you are not steadfast, you will lose it.

-"Heb 6:4 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, 5 And have tasted the good word of God, and the powers of the world to come, 6 If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame."
+"Hebrews 6:4 For it is impossible for those who were once enlightened, and have tasted of the heavenly gift, and were made partakers of the Holy Ghost, 5 And have tasted the good word of God, and the powers of the world to come, 6 If they shall fall away, to renew them again unto repentance; seeing they crucify to themselves the Son of God afresh, and put him to an open shame."
 Those who once enjoyed the spiritual height in salvation, according to verses 4 and 5, may also fall away.
 If they shall fall away, they may not be allowed to come back.
-So, they have lost salvation permanently.
+Then, they have lost salvation permanently.
 This is not for ordinary believers, but this is for those who have already attained a high status with God, examples: Judas Iscariot, Archangel Lucifer, fallen angels, Adam, Eve, and such people only.
 They were once saved, but now lost.